HOF committee: Whitaker's case discussed, fell short this time

 There are two position players in the history of baseball who are eligible for induction and have a higher career WAR than Whitaker.
 One is Barry Bonds, whose steroid suspicions have slowed his case, and the other is some gent named Bill Dahlen, who played in the late 1800s and early 1900s.

-Yet, the Historical Overview Committee insists it had a dearth of candidates to choose from, and that Whitaker simply fell short, at least this time around.
+Yet, the Historical Overview Committee insists it had a wealth of candidates to choose from, and that Whitaker simply fell short, at least this time around.

 "There was no decision not to include Lou Whitaker," said Jack O'Connell, a longtime Hartford (Conn.)
 Courant writer and longtime secretary/treasurer of the Baseball Writers Association of America.